 Create a good experience from day one

 We’ve all heard the saying, “You’ll never get a second chance to make a first impression.”
 As generic as it may be, it’s especially true in the candidate recruitment/onboarding process.
-This experience is an employee’s first glimpse into your healthcare organization - often revealing signs of how effectively you operate, how you treat your staff, and more.
+This experience is an employee’s first glimpse into your healthcare organization - often revealing signs of how effectively you operate and treat your staff.

 Setting Talent Acquisition/HR teams up for success is essential.
 When they have the tools they need to smoothly onboard new employees, it not only gets caregivers to work faster, it paints a positive picture of what’s to come.

 The policies practiced by your organization regarding inclusion, diversity, employee benefits, etc., all play an important part in your culture.
 Increasingly, culture is a huge factor in an employee’s decision to stay or leave their workplace.
-Promoting policies that have a positive impact on culture such as paid maternity leave, health benefits, and learning opportunities result in more engaged, satisfied employees.
+Promoting policies that positively impact cultures, such as paid maternity leave, health benefits, and learning opportunities, resulting in more engaged, satisfied employees.

 Organizations like Providence are promoting physical and mental well-being amongst their employees, even providing them with wellness ideas and inspiration.
 Culture can be built upon and improved in many ways - the most important thing is that it remains a point of emphasis in your organization.

 Looking for more helpful guides?

 Check out: How to Make Pre-Boarding and Recruitment a Delightful Experience for Candidates on the EverCheck blog